 Compatibility with other 18V devices from Makita:

-The just introduced 18V batteries and charging systems can be used to operate more than 225 18V products from Makita.
-This includes only other garden tools, such as battery-operated hedge trimmers, but also a huge variety of driver drills, jig saws and so on.
+The 18V batteries and charging systems can be used to operate more than 225 18V products from Makita.
+In addition, a huge range of 2x18V applications can be operated by this technology.

 4. Scope of delivery & price: 7/10